These wealth management apps can save your finances in 2022

 What you need to register for most of these apps

-Registration is easy, just have your bank verification number at hand, a valid phone number, a smartphone, and you are ready to go.
+Registration is easy, just have your bank verification number at hand, a valid phone number, and a smartphone, and you are ready to go.
 You will also need to upload your KYC [know your customer] documents after you have registered.
 These documents include:

 - A picture (preferably a portrait)

-- Government issued ID card — international passport bio data page, driver’s license, voter’s card or national ID card (All documents must be permanent and valid).
+- Government-issued ID card — international passport bio-data page, driver’s license, voter’s card or national ID card (All documents must be permanent and valid).

 - Evidence of address – Recent utility (including electricity, water, and waste) bill, permanent driver’s license, permanent voters card, bank account statement, tenancy agreement or land use charge (All documents must bear your address).